holium/realm-support/README.md

 * Dynamic DM input height with shift-enter by @gdbroman
 * Invert PassportCard when close to bottom of screen by @gdbroman
 * 12-30-22 daily update by @drunkplato
+   * multi-line dm input fixed
+   * fix for PassportCard orientation and bottom of page

 https://user-images.githubusercontent.com/29574724/209992072-116c49b1-1989-4ed9-8ab6-08c834ed1342.mov